 Click on the New button.
 Add a name and paste your code that you want to be publish on every page into the Script field.
 Click Save and Close.

-Click on the PixTracker Options button near the top to the right.
+Click on the PixTracker Options button near the top right corner of the component.

 Choose the Tag that you just created.
 Click the Save and Close button.
 You now have code placed on every page of your website.